Rome Point Seals

 - Observe

-the seals for signs that your presence is disturbing them, such as:
+the seals closely for signs that your presence is disturbing them, such as:

 looking at you, increased activity, stretching their